EmmaAdabra/mayie-shop/README.md

 # mayie-shop
-A website for a hair braiding shop
+A website for hair braiding shop